Dual mandate: Recent and current status of cumul in the French government

 Lionel Jospin (Prime Minister from 1997 to 2002) imposed on his government ministers an unwritten rule of having no local office.
 For example, Catherine Trautmann stepped down as Mayor of Strasbourg (while remaining a member of the city council) to become Minister of Culture; conversely, Martine Aubry stepped down from the Ministry of Labour when elected Mayor of Lille in 2001.
 This rule was more or less upheld by Jacques Chirac during the governments of Jean-Pierre Raffarin and Dominique de Villepin for the 2002–2007 term, with a few notable exceptions (Jean-François Copé was mayor of Meaux, Nicolas Sarkozy was President of the Hauts-de-Seine General Council); for instance, Philippe Douste-Blazy had to step down from the Toulouse mayorship upon joining the government.

 As of 2007, no such rule was stated for the François Fillon government: Alain Juppé, former Minister for Development was mayor of Bordeaux, and was defeated in his National Assembly constituency (a third cumulative mandate) by 50.9% to 49.1% of the votes by the Socialist candidate.
 Additionally, Hervé Morin, the Minister of Defense, is mayor of Épaignes, and Éric Besson, Minister of Immigration and National Identity, is the mayor of Donzère.

 Greece

 The dual mandate is a common phenomenon in Greek politics.
 Some Members of Parliament, by tradition, become members of the government, and appointing technocrats to ministerial offices is unusual.
 As a result, the executive branch, and particularly the Prime Minister, has direct control of the legislative one.
 Although there are some limitations.
 For instance, the President is prohibited from being an MP or holding any other office.
 To be inaugurated, the President's resignation is required.
 For mayors, governors or members of municipality councils it is unclear if they can hold other offices simultaneously with their current one.
-One example of a politician being an MP (1974–1989) and MEP (1984–1989) is that of Georgios Mavros, although it is important to note that traditionally MPs who were elected MEPs resigned first.
+One example of a politician being an MP (1974–1989) and MEP (1984–1989) is that of Georgios Mavros, although traditionally MPs who were elected MEPs resigned first.